tkirda/modal-box/README.md

         * `loader`: content to be displayed while content is being loaded.
 Default value: `<div class="modal-loader">Loading...</div>`.
         * `htmlClass`: class name to be added to HTML element when first modal opens.
 Class removed when last popup closes.
 Default value: `modal-on`.
         * `templateId`: custom template container ID.
+		* `openEffect`: jQuery effect method used to open modal.
+Default value: `fadeIn`.
+		* `openDuration`: jQuery openEffect duration.
+A string or number determining how long the animation will run.
+Default value: `100`.
+		* `closeEffect`: jQuery effect method used to close modal.
+Default value: `fadeOut`.
+		* `closeDuration`: jQuery closeEffect duration.
+A string or number determining how long the animation will run.
+Default value: `100`.

 ## Usage